prody/ProDy/doc/tutorials/evol_tutorial/pfamaccess.rst

 Pfam Access
 ===============================================================================

-The part shows how to:

-  * search Pfam database to identify family accession numbers and information
+The part shows how to access Pfam database.
+You can search protein family accession numbers and information using a sequence or PDB/UniProt identifiers.
-  * fetch the MSA of the Pfam using accession no
+MSA files for families of interest can be retrieved in a number of formats.

 .. ipython:: python